soyricardodev/theliaison/apps/gifting-concierge/README.md

 Confirm Gift Tasks:
 - [x] put the gif up top as the first thing people see.
+- [x] add instructions for the gift sender

 Header:
 - [ ] Let’s clean up the menu header.
 We don’t need the cart, AI, or get started button up there.